Baker King (Philippine TV series)

 Baker King is a 2015 Philippine television drama series broadcast by TV5.
-The series is based on South Korean series King of Baking, Kim Takgu.
+The series is based on South Korean series Bread, Love and Dreams.
 Directed by Mac C. Alejandre, it stars Mark Neumann, Shaira Mae, Akihiro Blanco, and Inah Estrada.
-It aired on the network's evening line up and worldwide on Kapatid TV5 from May 18 to September 11, 2015, replacing Wattpad Presents and was replaced by My Fair Lady.
+It aired on the network's evening line-up and worldwide on Kapatid TV5 from May 18 to September 11, 2015, replacing Wattpad Presents and was replaced by My Fair Lady.
 It is the first Korean drama adaptation to air on TV5.
-This is also TV5's first dramaserye since Beki Boxer ended its run July 2014 aside from Wattpad Presents which features a new story every week.
+This is also TV5's first drama since Beki Boxer ended its run July 2014 apart from Wattpad Presents which features a new story every week.

 Plot

-Takgu is the illegitimate son of Johnny Lee, president of Lee Han Seong Bread Factory.
-Because of this, the Lee family does not accept him.
+Takgu is the illegitimate son of Johnny Lee, president of Lee Han Seong Bread Factory, leading the Lee family to reject him.
 After his mother is kidnapped, Takgu leaves the Lee home and spends his teenage years looking for her while living on the streets and surviving though odd jobs.
-He ends up at the famous Lucky Bakeshop where he will unexpectedly face off against his half-brother, Michael.
-But in addition to learning how to become the best baker in the Philippines, Takgu will learn about life and love.
+Takgu ends up working at famous Lucky Bakeshop where he will unexpectedly face-off against his half-brother, Michael.
+However, apart from learning how to become the best baker in the Philippines, Takgu will learn about life and love.